 Unique Student Identifier (USI)

-All students undertaking courses at Danford College must hold a USI and provide it during enrolment.
+All Danford College students must hold a USI and provide it during enrolment.
 Without a USI, Danford College will not be able to issue a Certificate, Statement of Attainment, or Transcript for your completed course.

 For more information, contact our Student Administration (+61 3 9642 1667) or visit www.usi.gov.au